mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The downport is located at the base of the space elevator in the Westateawaekath mountain range on the continent of Toawa-wap.
 The landing pads are built on tall pylons that jut up around the base of the base of the elevator, providing flat and stable landing platforms.
 Cargo and personnel lifts provide access to downport buildings from the landing pads.
 While only half as extensive as the highport, the downport still boasts many of the same facilities.
 Ship construction at the downport is limited to vessels of 1,000 tons or less.

 The downport is surrounded by an expansive startown which has a Law Level 10, somewhat less restrictive than the rest of the world but still extreme.
 Visitors are advised to remain within the confines of the startown unless absolutely necessary and accompanied with a local guide.
-Even within the startown, a local guide is advisable to assist in navigating the maze-like bureaucracy and legal structure that the Bwaps favour.
+Even within the startown, a local guide is advisable to assist in navigating the maze-like bureaucracy and legal structure that the Bwaps favor.

 Compared to other startowns, Marhaban startown is not terribly exciting; there are no legal casinos or gambling of any sort, bars and restaurants do not serve alcohol and recreational drugs of any sort are almost impossible to find.
 Streets are actively patrolled by Bwap police forces and criminal activity is uncommon.